-Tucked away from the busy Oxford street, Laksamania is an unassuming little gem at the very heart of the Westend.
-If you can’t already tell from the name, Laksamania is a Malaysian restaurant specialising in laksas.
+Tucked away from the busy Oxford Street, Laksamania is an unassuming little gem at the very heart of London’s West End.
+If you can’t already tell from the name, Laksamania is a Malaysian restaurant specialising in – duh – laksa!
+You can find them opposite to popular Japanese coffee shop, Omotesando Koffee, and is the perfect location for a grub after a shopping trip in the area.

 As we walked inside the restaurant, we immediately liked the place.
 For some reason, I was kind of expecting a typical loud Asian canteen-style restaurant.
 However, it was quite the opposite.
 The interior of the place is very chic – featuring dark wood tables, sofa seats, and a heart neon sign at the back of the restaurant with “laksa” written in it.
-And better yet, there is soft chillhop beats and music playing in the background, i.e. totally our style!
-If you go downstairs, there’s a large dining space too with a more dimly-lit setting.
+If you go downstairs, there’s a large dining space too for larger tables and with a more dimly-lit setting.

 Chilli Garlic Fried Wings (£7.95)

-For starters, we decided to go for some wings.
+For starters, we decided to go for their Chilli Garlic Fried Wings.
 The seasoning of the wings follows a Chinese salt & pepper style, and it’s then elevated with the addition of red chillies and fried garlic.
-It was a very fragrant dish highlighting an addictive savoury flavour.
-We only wished the wings were meatier!
+It was a very fragrant dish highlighting a subtly addictive savoury flavour.
+Whilst nowhere as memorable as those from Normah’s, they’re still pretty decent wings.

 Laksamania Laksa (£17.95)